Polarized Images of Synchrotron Radiations in Curved Spacetime: Introduction

-{\it Introduction.}---In 2019, the Event Horizon Telescope (EHT) Collaborations published the first images of a supermassive black hole in M87 \cite{EventHorizonTelescope:2019dse}.
-This opened a new window to study various problems in strong-field gravity and the physics in accretion disk via electromagnetic signatures.
-Very recently the EHT Collaborations released the polarized images of the black hole\cite{EventHorizonTelescope:2021bee, EventHorizonTelescope:2021srq}, which reveal a bright ring of emission with a twisting polarization pattern and a prominently rotationally symmetric mode.
+In 2019, the Event Horizon Telescope (EHT) Collaborations published the first images of a supermassive black hole in M87 \cite{EventHorizonTelescope:2019dse}.
+This opened a new window to study various problems in strong-field gravity and the physics of accretion disks via electromagnetic signatures.
+Very recently, the EHT Collaborations released the polarized images of the black hole\cite{EventHorizonTelescope:2021bee, EventHorizonTelescope:2021srq}, which reveal a bright ring of emission with a twisting polarization pattern and a prominently rotationally symmetric mode.

-The polarized images originate from the polarized synchrotron radiations from the plasma orbiting the black hole.
-The polarized structure in the images depends on the details of the emitting plasma, magnetic field configuration, propagation effects and spacetime curvature.
-Over the past few decades, people have been trying to simulate the polarimetric images of black holes in order to understand the properties of accretion disk and spacetime geometry\cite{Connors1980, Bromley:2001er, Broderick:2005jj, Li:2008zr, Schnittman:2009pm, Shcherbakov:2010ki, Gold:2016hld, Moscibrodzka:2017gdx, Jimenez-Rosales:2018mpc, Marin:2017rlw, Palumbo:2020flt}.
-For the recent study on the polarized images of black hole, see \cite{Lupsasca:2018tpp, EventHorizonTelescope:2021btj, Ricarte:2021frd, Gelles:2021kti, Zhang:2021hit, Karas:2021ltz, Qin:2021xvx}

-To our knowledge, the study of synchrotron radiation of charged particle in the literatures was based on the electrodynamics in flat spacetime.
-This treatment is legal, considering the Einstein's Equivalence Principle and the fact that spacetime curvature is ignorable in most of realistic situations.
-However, it requires the finding of appropriate coordinates to get a local inertial frame in the case that the spacetime curvature is not ignorable.
-This shortcoming is obvious in the study of the radiations generated near the black hole horizon.
-For both theoretical and practical purposes, it is necessary to have a covariant version of synchrotron radiation in curved spacetime.

-In this work, we would like to investigate the synchrotron radiation of charged particle in curved spacetime.
-The discussions will be based on the pioneering work by DeWitt and Brehme (DB) in \cite{1960Radiation}, in which they paid more attention to radiation damping to understand the Equivalence Principle.
-Here we pushed their work in a slightly different direction and discuss the synchrotron radiation.
-We find that the leading part of the radiation comes from the charged particles in non-geodesic motions due to the electro-magnetic interaction.
-Moreover we find a compact covariant formula for the polarized vector of the radiation, which depends linearly on the metric of spacetime, the 4-velocity and 4-acceleration of the charged particle.
-As a toy model, we discussed the synchrotron radiation of charged particle in circular motion around the Schwarzschild black hole immersed in a vertical uniform magnetic field.